 - In regards to drinking, teens are also more likely than older drivers to risk crashing at all blood alcohol concentration levels.

 Guidance and education are the best tools for the young driver.
 Informing new drivers of the risks of cell phone usage, texting and reckless driving will help them make better decisions and become better drivers.
 Parents and guardians can help by setting a good example when driving and making sure they point out when their young driver makes bad and good decisions while driving.
-At Elrod Pope Law Firm, but if you or your young driver should suffer from a car accident, we’re here for you.
+At Elrod Pope Accident & Injury Attorneys, but if you or your young driver should suffer from a car accident, we’re here for you.